 The primary workflow ⚓

-primary workflow is automatically created when adding a new app.
-Once the process of adding the app is over, Bitrise triggers the app’s first build automatically: this build runs with the
+The primary Workflow is automatically created when adding a new app.
+Once the process of adding the app is over, Bitrise triggers the app’s first build automatically: this build runs with the primary workflow.

 - Activates the SSH key, if one has been added to the app.
 The step saves it to file and then loads it into the user’s ssh-agent with the

 ssh-addcommand.
 The Step, by default, does not run if there is no SSH key added.

 - Clones the Git repository of the project with the Git Clone Repository Step.